-Keep scrolling down for the free scarf pattern, but before you do, did you know there is a matching slouch hat for this pattern?
+Keep scrolling down for the free scarf pattern, and the pom-pom tutorial, but before you do, did you know there is a matching slouch hat for this pattern?
 There is, and it’s just as rich looking!
 Find the Cranberry Twist Slouch Hat over here, (it comes in 2 sizes–child and teen/adult, but is easily customizable for more sizes.

 And, if you’d prefer a bonnet style hat, find the original Cranberry Twist Slouchy Bonnet here.